Domestic Violence Charges in Arizona

 What About Domestic Violence Diversion?

 Diversion programs are different in every court.
-In Tucson City Court, for example, you have to plead guilty to a diversion plea agreement.
+In Tucson City Court, for example, you must plead guilty to a diversion plea agreement.
 This means that you have to admit to the offense and if you don’t successfully complete diversion you are automatically convicted without any chance to defend yourself.

 In Pima Count Justice Court, on the other hand, you don’t have to plead guilty.
-Instead prosecution is stayed pending completion of the program.
+Instead prosecution is stayed, or suspended, pending completion of the program.
 If you do not successfully complete the program, then you can still defend your case.
 However, the county requires you to submit a diversion application in which you must admit your offenses.
-If you are later kicked out of the program, the State can use this admission against you in court.
+If you are later kicked out of the program, the State may be able to use this admission against you in court.

 Why You Need A Domestic Violence Lawyer